jaymes-bearden/udp-node/README.md

 ## About

-**udp-node** provides a programatic way of discovering and interacting with other nodes over UDP.
+**udp-node** provides a programmatic way of discovering and interacting with other nodes over UDP.
 This interaction can be easily achieved using provided methods, like `ping`, `broadcast` and `onNode` and you can also create your custom events using the `on` and `send` methods.